Michigan Online Sports Betting: Mobile Sportsbook Apps Go Live

 The wait for Michigan online sports betting to launch will soon come to an end, and it will do so much earlier than initially expected.

-As the official rollout quickly approaches, both the anticipation and expectations are great for the Michigan sports betting market.
-With just under 10 million residents, Michigan has America’s tenth largest population by state.
+As the official rollout quickly begins, both the anticipation and expectations are great for the Michigan sports betting market.
+With just under 10 million residents, Michigan has America’s tenth-largest population by state.
 Meanwhile, it is home to teams in all four major professional sports leagues.
 It also home to more than a handful of Division I college programs.
 That is a recipe for success in what should quickly emerge as one of the top U.S. legal sports betting markets.

 Michigan Online Sports Betting Launch

-Here’s what to expect at the onset from Michigan online sports betting.
+Here’s what to expect at the onset of online sports betting in Michigan.

 Best Michigan Online Sports Betting Apps

 As is the case in several other states where online sports betting is already live, online sportsbook operators must work with a state’s pre-existing retail casino location to offer online and mobile sports wagering.
 In effect, this means that each of the state’s 26 retail casino entities are permitted to work with one online operator.